 Though the routes within this canyon can be accessed from the lower part of the canyon (Juan Tabo Picnic Area in the foothills of Albuquerque), it is much easier to access them from the Sandia Crest.
 The La Luz trail begins on the South end of the Sandia Crest parking lot.

-101 Total Routes
+104 Total Climbing Routes

 Featured Route For La Cueva Canyon, Upper